Fer-Bonilla/Fer-bonilla/README.md

 <h2 align="center"> Hi there 👋 My name is Fernando</h2>
-<p align="center"> I am a Machine Learning and Deep Learning Engineer, working and experimenting with NLP models for text classification and analysis.
+<p align="center">I am a Machine Learning and Deep Learning Engineer, working and experimenting with NLP models for text classification and analysis.
 Humor documents are a funny area for experiments, I am working on it!
-I am curious about Blockchain and Quantum computing, working and researching in some projects using Solidity for Ethereum and Hyperledger.
+I am a Blockchain Developer and Quantum computing Enthusiast.
+I am working and researching on some projects using Solidity for Ethereum and Hyperledger for blockchain Dapps, and Qiskit for Quantum algorithms development.
 </p>

 <br/>